Megadeth discography

-Youthanasia (1994) peaked at number 4 on the Billboard 200, and like its predecessor, it was certified platinum by the RIAA.
+Youthanasia (1994) peaked at No. 4 on the Billboard 200, and like its predecessor, it was certified platinum by the RIAA.
 The singles "Train of Consequences" and "A Tout le Monde", reached the top 30 on the US Mainstream Rock chart.
 The following year Megadeth released Hidden Treasures, an EP that featured previously released non-album tracks, including soundtrack and compilation songs.
-Cryptic Writings (1997) peaked at number 10 on the Billboard 200, and became the group's sixth consecutive studio album to be certified platinum in the US.
-The release scored the band's highest-charting single to date, "Trust", which peaked at number 5 on the Mainstream Rock chart.
+Cryptic Writings (1997) peaked at No. 10 on the Billboard 200, and became the group's sixth consecutive studio album to be certified platinum in the US.
+The release scored the band's highest-charting single to date, "Trust", which peaked at No. 5 on the Mainstream Rock chart.
 Later that year, Menza was fired from the band and was replaced by drummer Jimmy DeGrasso.
 The following year, Risk was released, and was a critical and commercial failure.
 In 2000, Friedman left Megadeth and was replaced by guitarist Al Pitrelli.
 After signing with Sanctuary Records, the group debuted their new lineup on The World Needs a Hero (2001).
 In early 2002, Mustaine suffered an arm injury, which led him to announce in a press release that Megadeth had disbanded.

 In 2004, Megadeth released The System Has Failed.
 Although intended to be a solo album by Mustaine, outstanding contractual obligations with the band's European label EMI forced him to release one more album under the "Megadeth" name.
 Mustaine officially reformed Megadeth, recruiting guitarist Glen Drover and drummer Shawn Drover, along with bassist James MacDonough, who would be replaced by James LoMenzo before having the chance to play on a record.
-United Abominations was released in 2007, and peaked at number 8 on the Billboard 200.
+United Abominations was released in 2007, and peaked at No. 8 on the Billboard 200.
 Endgame was released in 2009, and marked the debut of guitarist Chris Broderick, who replaced Drover the previous year.
 The record peaked at number 9 on the Billboard 200.
-In 2010, founding bassist David Ellefson rejoined the band; the new lineup would go on to release Thirteen in 2011, and Super Collider in 2013, which respectively peaked at number 11 and number 6 on the Billboard 200, making Super Collider the band's highest-charting album since 1994's Youthanasia.
+In 2010, founding bassist David Ellefson rejoined the band; the new lineup would go on to release Thirteen in 2011, and Super Collider in 2013, which respectively peaked at No. 11 and No. 6 on the Billboard 200, making Super Collider the band's highest-charting album since 1994's Youthanasia.

 In 2015, Drover and Broderick quit the band, and were respectively replaced by Lamb of God drummer Chris Adler and Angra guitarist Kiko Loureiro.
 Dystopia was released in 2016, and won "Best Metal Performance" at the 59th Grammy Awards, making this the band's first Grammy Award after 11 nominations.
 Adler was quickly replaced by drummer Dirk Verbeuren in July 2016.